'They decapitated them': Horrific ritual sacrifice at Panama cult church

 The ritually sacrificed goat found at the scene is "anathema to any Christian practice, seen as idolatry", Chesnut added.

-Exorcisms leading to death are more common than most would think, he said, with over-exuberant pastors sometimes smothering people in choke-holds including in places like the United States — but it's usually unintentional.
+Exorcisms leading to death are more common than most would think, he said.
+Over-exuberant pastors sometimes smothering people in choke-holds including in places like the United States — but it's usually unintentional.

 "This apparently was intentional," Chesnut said.